 10. Where is your dream Writer’s Corner?
 A cabin in the mountains

 11. What’s the craziest thing you have ever learned about your family?
 How consistent reality is with the stories I’ve been told …

-Awardees, you may follow the same instructions I did to accept your Liebster awards.
-Here are some optional questions: (1) When did you start your blog?
+Awardees, you may follow the same instructions I did to accept your awards.
+Some optional questions: (1) When did you start your blog?
 (2) What motivates you to write?
 (3) Do you have closer to a dearth or a plethora of writing ideas to bring to fruition?
 (4) Did you have a hard time naming your blog?
 (5) Where were you born?
 (6) How far do you currently live from where you were born?
 (7) Where would you live if you could live anywhere?
 (8) What’s your favorite season?
 (9) Why is your favorite season your favorite?
 (10) More introvert or extrovert?
 (11) What kind of people inspire you?